 and transmutation with a myriad of influences.
 Today her work is informed by body/mind and somatic practices, decades of feminist theory, fascination with neuroscience, voice (including a self-taught yodeling practice) and many days of digging in the dirt.

 For 35 years Martha was a dance professor at Columbia College in South Carolina.
-There she joyfully nurtured multiple generations of dance students and artists, while developing her own unique artistry and supporting the work of other professionals as a presenter.
+There she joyfully nurtured generations of dance students and artists, while developing her own artistry and supporting the work of other professionals as a presenter.

-In 2000 Martha founded The Power Company, initially as a professional dance company in residence at Columbia College.
-Later rebranding by adding Collaborative to the name, PoCo became PoCoCo.
-Embracing the company’s mission of collaboration and inclusion more purposefully PoCoCo began producing large-scale performance installations with musicians, designers and artists as co-creators.
+In 2000 Martha created The Power Company, initially as a professional dance company.
+Later PoCo became PoCoCo – The Power Company Collaborative.
+The word Collaborative more purposefully defined the company’s mission, that of collaboration and inclusion.
+At that point PoCoCo began producing large-scale performance installations co-created with musicians, designers, artists and communities.

-Having received numerous choreographic commissions, awards and professional recognitions, Martha has performed and presented my work internationally.
+Having received numerous choreographic commissions, awards and professional recognitions, Martha has performed and presented her work internationally.
 One review

 described her work as “intelligently conceived… quirky, with shrewd, robust humor.”

 Engaging communities with exuberant play and thoughtful rigor, Martha has taught in a broad spectrum of populations, from incarcerated youth and adults to public school teachers and students, from senior adults to dance professionals.
 Empowerment